dree02/Cost-Optimization/README.md

 We use the following equation to calculate the home price: <br>
 <b>Price = (Area * a) + (Bedrooms * b) + (Age * c) + d</b><br>
 Area, Bedrooms, and Age are the independent variables or features.<br>
+a, b and c are coefficients, and d is the intercept.<br>
 Price is the dependent variable that we aim to predict.
 </p>